tlack/xxl/README.md

 - Mailboxes/processes (implemented as a writer-blocks general list)
 - Streams (perhaps a mailbox as well; studying other systems now)

+## Well known bugs

+Work in progress on these:

+- Comments have some decent tests, but the comment parser/lexer still seems to get confused in longer code samples.

+- The join verb (`,`) is still finnicky about joining like-types of data with general lists.
+In particular, I often find myself a bit puzzled by results like `['a,2],3` - should this be a two-item list with two items in the first sublist, or a three element list?
+Before you answer, consider `['a,2] as 'q;q,3`.

 ## Open questions

 - What syntax for `each`, `eachleft`, `eachright`, `eachboth`, and `eachpair`?
   Experimenting with `@` at this time, but open to suggestions.

 - What's the best way to represent dates/times and time spans?
+What about datetime literals in source code?

 - Should our tag/symbol implementation work with ints or char pointers?